hemanthk92/IDD-Fa18-Lab1/README.md

 **a.
 What color stripes are on a 100 Ohm resistor?**

- If we use the 5 band resistor. \nFirst Band - Brown \nSecond Band - Black \nThird Band - Black \nFourth Band - Black \nFifth Band - Brown
+ If we use the 5 band resistor.
+ First Band - Brown, Second Band - Black, Third Band - Black, Fourth Band - Black, Fifth Band - Brown

 **b.
 What do you have to do to light your LED?**